Pacemaker Malfunctions on the Electrocardiogram

 Absence of Pacing Spikes

-Partial or total absence of pacing spikes despite problems of driving.
+The electrocardiogram shows a partial or total absence of pacemaker spikes despite the existence of conduction problems.

 Electrocardiogram of pacemaker malfunction: Pacing spikes are absent (red arrow).